pkscout/script.artistslideshow/README.txt

 The script provides these properties to the skin:

-- Window(Visualisation).Property(ArtistSlideshow)
+Window(Visualisation).Property(ArtistSlideshow)
  This is the path to the directory containing the downloaded images for the currently playing artist

-- Window(Visualisation).Property(ArtistSlideshowRefresh)
+Window(Visualisation).Property(ArtistSlideshowRefresh)
  DEPRECIATED.
-No longer needed as of v.?????
-Was used to fade out/fade in the slideshow when the path is refreshed in older versions.
-The path will refresh after all images for a certain artist have been downloaded.
-This is needed since xbmc will not automatically pick up any new images after the multiimage control has been loaded.
+No longer needed as of version 1.2 There is no harm if you leave it in the skin, but you should remove it when you have a chance.

-- Window(Visualisation).Property(ArtistSlideshowRunning)
+Window(Visualisation).Property(ArtistSlideshowRunning)
  This one is used internally by the script to check if it is already running.
  There's no need to use this property in your skin.

-- Window(Visualisation).Property(ArtistSlideshow.ArtistBiography)
+Window(Visualisation).Property(ArtistSlideshow.ArtistBiography)
  Artist biography from last.fm

-- Window(Visualisation).Property(ArtistSlideshow.%d.SimilarName)
+Window(Visualisation).Property(ArtistSlideshow.%d.SimilarName)
-- Window(Visualisation).Property(ArtistSlideshow.%d.SimilarThumb)
+Window(Visualisation).Property(ArtistSlideshow.%d.SimilarThumb)
  Similar artists

-- Window(Visualisation).Property(ArtistSlideshow.%d.AlbumName)
+Window(Visualisation).Property(ArtistSlideshow.%d.AlbumName)
-- Window(Visualisation).Property(ArtistSlideshow.%d.AlbumThumb)
+Window(Visualisation).Property(ArtistSlideshow.%d.AlbumThumb)
  Albums by the artist